ZacharyTStone/Infinite-Flashcards/README.md

 2. follow the prompts.
 The script will generate the cards using the Open AI key and the app will create the csv files and import them into Anki automatically.

+## structure

+├── .env
+├── .gitignore
+├── README.md
+├── requirements.txt
+├── create_text_files.py
+├── main.py
+├── essay-based-cards
+│ ├── generate_csv.py
+│ ├── make_anki_pkg.py
+│ ├── import_to_anki.py
+│ └── main.py
+├── sentence-based-cards
+│ ├── generate_csv.py
+│ ├── make_anki_pkg.py
+│ ├── import_to_anki.py
+│ └── main.py
+└── word-based-cards
+├── generate_csv.py
+├── make_anki_pkg.py
+├── import_to_anki.py
+└── main.py

 ## Notes

-- Be sure to set your OpenAI API key in the `.env` file.
+- Be sure to set your OpenAI API key in a `.env` file.
 - If using AnkiConnect to automatically import cards into Anki update the ANKI_CONNECT_URL in the `.env` file to the local address of AnkiConnect.

 ## License